mlin/twt/README.md

 **Maintainer: [Mike Lin](http://www.mlin.net/)**

-"The Whitespace Thing" for OCaml is a preprocessor (invoked as ocaml+twt) that uses indentation to auto-parenthesize multiline expressions, as in Python and Haskell, thus eliminating a lot of syntax clutter.
+"The Whitespace Thing" for OCaml is a preprocessor (invoked as ocaml+twt) that uses indentation to auto-parenthesize multi-line expressions, like in Python and Haskell.
+Using natural indentation patterns, it eliminates:

+* the `;` operator for statement sequences and the `;;` top-level statement operator
+* multi-line parenthesization nested function applications
+* ambiguity involving nested let, if-else, and try-with expressions, and resulting parentheses
+* the parenthetical keywords `in`, `done`, `begin`, and `end`

+The syntax is otherwise the same as OCaml, with a few restrictions.

 Version 1 is implemented as a line-oriented preprocessor; this is something of a hack.
-At some unspecified time in the future, it should be rewritten with a proper syntax tree parser, although the current approach honestly gets quite far.
+At some unspecified time in the future, it should be rewritten with a proper syntax tree parser, although the current approach honestly gets quite far!

 ### Code examples